dave/jennifer/README.md

 ```

 ### PackageComment
-`PackageComment` adds a comment to the very top of the file, above the
+`PackageComment` adds a comment to the top of the file, above the `package`
-`package` keyword:
+keyword:

 ```go
 f := NewFile("c")